atacker22dw/git_intro/README.md

 For Windows: [https://cran.r-project.org/bin/windows/base/]
 For Mac: [https://cran.r-project.org/bin/macosx/]

 Though we will be working in R in this course, realize that github is capable of maintaining a repository with multiple coding languages simultaneously.
 To illustrate this, I have also included a matlab .mat file.
-Howevever, we should not (in general)\footnote{d} expect these files to interact effectively with one another.
+Howevever, we should not (in general)^[It is possible to use R libraries to read in .mat files and vice versa.] expect these files to interact effectively with one another.